miragejs/ember-cli-mirage/docs/v0.2.0-beta.7/route-handlers.md

 // mirage/config.js
 this.urlPrefix = 'https://my.api.com';

-// This mock will handle requests to https://my.api.com/contacts this.get('/contacts', ...)
+// This route will handle requests to https://my.api.com/contacts this.get('/contacts', ...)
 ```